Skip to main content

 Why do I keep making the same mis-hit even after adjusting my swing?

-The adjustment may be targeting the wrong root cause — a topped ball caused by early timing will not improve from a bat-path change alone, and vice versa, so an accurate diagnosis matters before choosing a fix.
+The adjustment may be targeting the wrong root cause.
+This means a topped ball caused by early timing will not improve from a bat-path change alone, and vice versa.
+As a result, an accurate diagnosis matters before choosing a fix.

 Related guides & benchmarks